-Then He said to them, "These are the words which I spoke to you while I was still with you, that all things must be fulfilled which were written in the Law of Moses and the Prophets and the Psalms concerning Me."
-And He opened their understanding, that they might comprehend the Scriptures.
-Then He said to them, "Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day, and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem." -Luke 24:44-47
+And he said unto them, These are the words which I spoke unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me.
+Then opened he their understanding, that they might understand the scriptures, and said unto them, Thus it is written, and thus it behooved Christ to suffer, and to rise from the dead the third day; and that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem.
+(Luke 24:44-47)

-Notice He says all nations.
+Notice that He says all nations.
 He's the universal Man, the Savior of the world.
 But the thing I want you to notice is that He opened their understanding that they might understand the Scriptures.
 Oh, that's devastating.
-The Greek had attempted to develop man mentally, and they raised up mental giants-Socrates, Plato, Aristotle, Zeno, and many others.
+The Greek had attempted to develop man mentally, and there were mental giants - Socrates, Plato, Aristotle, Zeno, and many others.
 Dr. Luke says, "You need more than a high IQ to know Him.
 The Holy Spirit will have to open your understanding."
 And today there are those who are missing the point even as they read this.
 The Spirit of God will have to open your heart to see Him and know Him.